pybamm-team/PyBaMM/pybamm/input/parameters/lithium-ion/cathodes/LFP_Prada2013/README.md

-# Lithium Cobalt Oxide cathode parameters
+# Lithium Iron Phosphate cathode parameters

 Parameters for an LFP cathode, from the paper